-Historically, and similarly to classic car insurance, a motorcycle must have been registered before 1978 to be determined as a classic.
-However, these days many insurers offer modern-classic policies for bikes built between 1983 and 1998.
-You can apply to stop paying vehicle tax if it was built before 1978.
+Similarly to classic car insurance, a motorcycle must have been registered more than 40 years ago to be determined as a classic.
+Many insurers do, although, offer modern-classic insurance policies for bikes built between 1983 and 1998.

-- Fully comprehensive cover - This level of cover will be of the most use when it comes to carrying out repairs on your bike after an accident.
-It offers the highest level of protection, and means an insurer will help arrange and pay for repairs to your classic bike if it is damaged.
+- Comprehensive cover - This level of cover will be of the most use when it comes to carrying out repairs on your bike after an accident.
+It offers the highest level of protection, and means an insurer will help arrange and pay for repairs to your classic bike if it's damaged.
 You can read more about the various levels of cover in our guide.

 - Agreed values – Most classic motorcycle insurance policies will allow you to set and agree a value for your bike when the policy starts.
 Since vintage and classic bike values can vary depending on model, rarity and condition, this is an important figure to agree before the policy starts.

-Other factors to consider when taking out classic motorcycle insurance include;
+Factors you should consider when taking out classic motorcycle insurance may include:

-- To help you understand what will suit you, take a look at our motorcycle insurance related guides, which include information on the different types of bikes, and how your insurance is calculated
+- To help you understand what cover will suit you, take a look at our motorcycle insurance related guides, which include information on the different types of bikes, and how your insurance is calculated.